pidrmasiin/liiteriDnD/README.md

 # Drag and Drop -animation for liiteri

-Two animation for testing the liiteri's tablet. https://liiterimap.herokuapp.com/
+Two animation for testing the liiteri's tablet (892x1517). https://liiterimap.herokuapp.com/

 To use locally you need nodeJs and npm. https://nodejs.org/en/